awesomeeng/zephjs/README.md

  - Use the standards and technologies that have made the web great.
  - Never try to outwit the browser.
  - Keep it incredibly small and light.

+ZephJS is often called just "Zeph" and pronounced "Zef".

 ## Features